-1-in-15-years storm: Wild weather causes havoc on Coromandel - what's next
+Wild weather causes havoc in Coromandel, Auckland deluge only increases water storage by 1 per cent

 Coromandel residents, including farmers, are waking up to what are expected to be extensive landslips after a one-in-15-years storm at the weekend.

+But despite a weekend deluge Auckland's water storage levels have increased by only 1 per cent, with storage at 44.5 per cent of capacity.

-Heavy rain closed State Highway 25 on the eastern Coromandel for much of the weekend after flooding covered the road between Hikuai and Tairua.
+Heavy rain in the region closed State Highway 25 on the eastern Coromandel for much of the weekend after flooding covered the road between Hikuai and Tairua.

+A gobsmacking 520mm of water was recorded in a rain gauge at the Pinnacles on top of the Coromandel Ranges as of 6pm yesterday.

 A marine salvage operator is expected in Whangamatā today to pump water out of a fishing boat which listed to one side under the weight of the rainwater, sparking fears of a fuel spill.

-The rain eased last night, but Thames-Coromandel civil defence controller Garry Towler said there were likely to have been many landslips.
+The rain eased last night, but Thames-Coromandel District Council civil defence controller Garry Towler said there were likely to have been many landslips.

-"Farmers will be mopping up for a long time and there are some slips and washouts on farms, especially on the eastern seaboard," he said.
+"Farmers will be mopping up for a long time and there are some slips and washouts on farms, especially on the eastern seaboard."

 READ MORE: